 Cautions: Leaves bottom of mattress uncovered, not as effective as encasement covers at preventing bed bugs and dust mites.

-We recommend our own protector, made specifically to prolong the life of your Tuft & Needle.
-Learn more about it here.
+We recommend this mattress protector, made specifically to prolong the life of your Tuft & Needle.

 Pros: Pads can offer softness and slow mattress breakdown.

 Cautions: Changes the feel of the mattress, may not be machine washable, susceptible to lumping and clumping over time (depending on the filling), less protective against spills and stains, may not be a waterproof mattress protector.